Interactive Brokers Review 2023: Pros & Cons

 If you are interested in margin accounts, you should first read IB’s page on Margin accounts.
 And you should be careful about the risks of trading on margin.

 For most people, a Cash account will be the best choice.
-If you do not know what margin is, do not consider getting a Margin account.
+If you do not know about margin accounts, do not consider getting a Margin account.
 You could lose a lot of money if you do not know what you are doing.
 On the other hand, if you know what you are doing and want to use leverage, you can choose a Margin account.

 Interactive Brokers Fees